Stress is a normal part of everyone’s life. When we feel it in brief

 realize where the stress is, so that they can readjust their style of

-living to reduce their stress.
+living.
 But this can be difficult to achieve,

 old patterns of living with other people, who themselves may not realize